elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 In this example, the elmah.io client routes all traffic through `http://localhost:8000`.

+> ASP.NET Core 2.1 seems to have some problems when setting up authenticated proxies.

 ## Logging health check results

 > The current elmah.io health check publisher will be discontinued.
 In the future, ASP.NET Core Health Checks will be integrated with elmah.io Heartbeats.
 Check out [Logging heartbeats from ASP.NET Core](/logging-heartbeats-from-asp-net-core/) for details.